apla/commop/README.md

 ### Usage generator

-If your commands and options have properly defined descriptions, `parcli` will generate usage automatically.
+If your commands and options have properly defined descriptions, `commop` will generate usage automatically.
 By default, if there is no command specified, usage will be displayed automatically.
 But you can override this behaviour.

 ```javascript